datawire/hello-world/README.md

 # Hello World

-Hello world Docker image for testing :)
+Hello world Docker image for testing :).

+This is referenced in https://blog.openshift.com/telepresence-local-development/.

 # License